Photo Credit: Oulun Kärpät / Iikka Pirttikoski

 This past season, Tuomaala played in 30 games at the U20 level and recorded 31 points (15 goals and 16 assists).
 His goal totals were equal to his goal numbers from the 2018-2019 season.
 In addition to his U20 play, he played in five games at the Liiga level.

-Tuomaala participated at the 2021 U18 World Championships in Plano, Texas and Frisco, Texas for the 2021 U18 World Championships, which begins on April 26th.
-He will be suiting up for Finland alongside a great group including Brad Lambert (2022 NHL Draft eligible prospect), Samu Salminen (2021 NHL Draft eligible prospect), Aleksi Heimosalmi (2021 NHL Draft eligible prospect), Koivunen, Jimi Suomi (2021 NHL Draft eligible prospect), Kalle Välsänen (2021 NHL Draft eligible prospect), Verner Miettinen (2021 NHL Draft eligible prospect) and Oliver Kapanen (2021 NHL Draft eligible prospect).
+Tuomaala participated at the 2021 U18 World Championships in Plano, Texas and Frisco, Texas.
+He suited up for Finland alongside a great group including Brad Lambert (2022 NHL Draft eligible prospect), Samu Salminen (2021 NHL Draft eligible prospect), Aleksi Heimosalmi (2021 NHL Draft eligible prospect), Koivunen, Jimi Suomi (2021 NHL Draft eligible prospect), Kalle Välsänen (2021 NHL Draft eligible prospect), Verner Miettinen (2021 NHL Draft eligible prospect) and Oliver Kapanen (2021 NHL Draft eligible prospect).
 Tuomaala was a key contributor for Finland and was named to the Media All-Star Team.

 D.O.B – January 8, 2003

 Weight –165 lbs

 Handedness – Right

 When you watch Samu Tuomaala, right away you will notice how he will remind you of Carolina Hurricanes forward prospect Noel Gunler.
 Similar to Gunler, Tuomaala loves to drive the rush and be active in the neutral zone offensively.
 Both forwards have great shot from range and have shown to occasionally struggle on the forecheck.

 While Tuomaala has shown similar traits to his Swedish counterpart, if you watch them side-by-side, you will see that Tuomaala’s defensive play is slightly better.